Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Leiden Clustering

+\item \textbf{Aggregation phase:} each community is collapsed into a super-node, producing a reduced graph on which the procedure is repeated. \end{enumerate}

-Small clusters below the minimum threshold are merged into neighboring communities with which they share the strongest inter-cluster edge weights.
-Any residual small clusters are batched together to ensure that all subproblems satisfy the minimum cluster size $m$.
-This merging process prevents solvers from being overloaded with numerous trivial subproblems.
-In our implementation, the parameter $L$ additionally allows us to control the maximum number of clusters prepared for the downstream workflow.
+In our implementation, clusters smaller than the minimum size are merged with neighboring communities based on the strongest inter-cluster weights.
+Any remaining clusters are grouped to ensure all subproblems meet the minimum size $m$.
+This process avoids generating numerous trivial subproblems.

 Each cluster $C_\ell \subseteq C$ with $|C_\ell|$ vehicles defines an independent QUBO instance of size $|C_\ell| \cdot k$ variables.
-These subproblems are solved separately using QAHS and classical optimizers.
+These subproblems are solved separately using QAHS and classical solvers.
 Vehicles outside all clusters (e.g., with negligible interactions) are directly assigned their shortest-duration route.
 Finally, the local cluster solutions are merged, and total congestion is recomputed across the full city network.
-While this decomposition sacrifices strict global optimality, it preserves the most critical congestion dynamics and enables comparative benchmarking across solvers with widely varying resource capacities.\footnote{In our implementation, clustering and filtering are optional steps and may be omitted for small-scale instances of TFO.}

 Without clustering, the QUBO formulation requires $O(n^2 k^2)$ pairwise terms, since every vehicle--route pair may interact with every other.
 By partitioning the vehicle set into $L$ clusters $\{C_1,\dots,C_L\}$, the effective complexity is reduced to